ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 #### Deploy Certificate Request

-It will set TXT DNS record to the Cloudflare DNS (DNS-01 DNS name ownership check)
+It will add a TXT DNS record to the Cloudflare/Route53 DNS (DNS01 challenge)
-Replace below 3 fields with your domain for the let's encrypt certificate.

 ```powershell
 @"